 Dr. Giebink: Yeah.

-Jim: I mean, you’re just, in essence, a scientist, and you’re performing a scientific routine-
+Jim: I mean, you’re just, in essence, a scientist and you’re performing a scientific routine-

 Dr. Giebink: Right.

 Dr. Giebink: Yeah.
-Make no mistake they’re about money.
-And abortion is their top moneymaker.
-And I remember that we had a point where we’d break even, we had to do at least I can’t remember if it was 8 or 10 procedures to break even on abortion day.
-And of course, then we had considerably more procedures so then anything above that would be profit.
-My passion has always been to help women.
-To provide good health care.
-And I didn’t when I was working part time, I didn’t, you know, abortion days were really crazy, and I didn’t really think about – Is this good health care or not?
-It was just, you know, busy, but when I worked there full time, it really became apparent to me that.
-That my hands were tied as far as providing good health care,
+Make no mistake, they’re about money and abortion is their top moneymaker.
+And I remember that, that we had a point where we’d break even, we had to do at least, I can’t remember if it was eight or 10 procedures to break even on abortion day.
+And of course, then we’d had considerably more procedures, so then anything above that would be profit.
+Um, my passion has always been to help women, um, to provide good healthcare.
+And I didn’t… When I was working part-time, I didn’t… You know, abortion days were really crazy, and I didn’t really think about, is this good healthcare or not?
+It was just, you know, busy.
+But when I worked there full-time, it really became apparent to me that, uh, that my hands were tied as far as providing good healthcare.
+At the, at that time, it was, uh, pages and pages in a big, thick manual about protocol and what you can do and what you can’t do, what you can say, what you can’t say, what your job is.
+Um, and it was very clear to me that I was a technician.
+It wasn’t my job really to counsel or do anything that isn’t in the manual.

 Jim: Take more time to think about it.